iAaronLau/PolarNet-Plus-PyTorch/README.md

 If you find our paper useful in your research, please consider citing:

 ```
-@inproceedings{liu2023polar,
+@article{liu2024beyond,
-  title={Polar-Net: A Clinical-Friendly Model for Alzheimer’s Disease Detection in OCTA Images},
+  title={Beyond the Eye: A Relational Model for Early Dementia Detection Using Retinal OCTA Images},
-  author={Liu, Shouyue and Hao, Jinkui and Xu, Yanwu and Fu, Huazhu and Guo, Xinyu and Liu, Jiang and Zheng, Yalin and Liu, Yonghuai and Zhang, Jiong and Zhao, Yitian},
+  author={Liu, Shouyue and Hao, Jinkui and Liu, Yonghuai and Fu, Huazhu and Guo, Xinyu and Zhang, Shuting and Zhao, Yitian},
-  booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention},
-  pages={607--617},
-  year={2023},
-  organization={Springer}
+  journal={arXiv preprint arXiv:2408.05117},
+  year={2024}
 }
 ```